Please check the International center's event calendar to make sure our classes are happening!

 You can join the class any time during the year, but please contact me first, so i can be ready with the proper materials.

-If you'd like to be on a low-traffic e-mail list of events and discussion for the Esperanto-Stanford Community, please join us!.
+Please join this low-traffic e-mail list of administrivia, events, and discussion for the Esperanto-Stanford Community, please join us!.

 GUARANTEE of learning the language in a year!